Press Pack 2022

 The Event – Overview

-When unrestricted by Global Pandemics, The World Porridge Making Championship occurs annually in the Scottish highland village of Carrbridge.
-2021 will be the 28th year of the event. and the 2nd Virtual Contest.
+The World Porridge Making Championship occurs annually in the Scottish highland village of Carrbridge.
+2022 will be the 29th year of the event.
+After 2 virtual rounds in 2020 and 2021, the event will be back to an in-person competition.

-Competition is normally limited to 30 competitors in the senior event and up to 8 contestants in the junior event.
+Competition is limited to 30 competitors.
 Up to a dozen countries have been represented in a single event in the past and competition is fierce to be accepted as a contestant.